TrafficGuard/sophia/README.md

 ## Contributing

-We welcome contributions to the project through [issues](https://github.com/TrafficGuard/nous/issues), [pull requests](https://github.com/TrafficGuard/nous/pulls)  or [discussions](https://github.com/TrafficGuard/nous/discussions)
+We warmly welcome contributions to the project through [issues](https://github.com/TrafficGuard/nous/issues), [pull requests](https://github.com/TrafficGuard/nous/pulls)  or [discussions](https://github.com/TrafficGuard/nous/discussions)

 Contributed by [TrafficGuard](https://www.trafficguard.ai) - Increasing the ROI on your ad spend.

+Reach out to us as nous@trafficguard.ai if you'd like support to ramp up as a contributor.